InbalBolshinsky/Developer-Skill-Test-Paytag/README.md

 - Python 3.10+ (uses `X | None` union syntax throughout)
 - Docker (to run the provided PayTag simulator)
 - A local MongoDB instance (native install or Docker)
 - **macOS only:** the terminal app you run this from needs the Accessibility permission granted once, under System Settings → Privacy & Security → Accessibility.
-This is required for `pynput` to capture the `S`/`N` hotkeys globally (see PLAN.md §2 for why `pynput` was chosen).
+This is required for `pynput` to capture the `S`/`N` hotkeys globally (see PLAN.md section 2 for why `pynput` was chosen).
 Without it, the client still starts and runs, but keypresses won't be detected.

 ## Running the PayTag simulator